Mediocre Madrid can't keep relying on Benzema to bail them out of jail | Goal.com

 In truth, he should have put the game to bed long before he swept home Fede Valverde’s cut-back, having allowed Diego Lopez to get the better of him in a one-on-one before then firing wide when well-placed in the middle of the box.

-Benzema belatedly finished Espanyol off, with his 11th Liga goal of the season, allowing everyone to breathe easy again.
+Of course, Benzema belatedly finished Espanyol off, with his Liga-leading 11th goal of the season, allowing everyone at the Bernabeu to breathe easy again.

-However, what happens when stronger sides manager to shackle Benzema?
-With Madrid now facing a rough run of Liga fixtures, we could be about to find out.
+Zidane cannot afford to relax, though, because what happens when stronger sides manage to shackle Benzema?

+With Madrid now facing a rough run of Liga fixtures, we could be about to find out, and the answer might not be positive.